DanielBL01/design-patterns/README.md

 2. Favor composition over inheritance
 3. Program to interfaces, not implementations
 4. Strive for loosely coupled designs between objects that interact
-5. Classes should be open for extension but closed for modification
+5. Classes should be open for extension but closed for modification (Open-Closed Principle)
 6. Depend on abstractions.
-Do not depend on concrete classes
+Do not depend on concrete classes (Dependency Inversion Principle)